How much does a Epidemiologist make?

 IQVIA

-IQVIA offers top-tier salaries for epidemiologists.
-They work on large-scale health data analysis to improve patient outcomes.
-Locations include the US, Europe, and Asia.
+IQVIA offers high-paying jobs for Epidemiologists.
+They work on large scale health data analysis.
+They have offices in many cities across the US, Europe, and Asia.

 -